cloudmesh/useful-introduction_to_cloud-2015/docs/source/accounts/accounts.rst

      - Join a project
      - This lesson explains you how to join a FutureSystems project.
        For written material, see section :ref:`s-account-join-project`.
-   * - |video-fs-accounts|
+   * - |video-fs-account|
      - 17:53 min
-     - Account apication on FutureSystems for cloudmesh
+     - Account application on FutureSystems for cloudmesh
      - This lesson explains you how to join a FutureSystems project.